Alex-Hamblin/CGCourseProject/README.md

 Ambient:

+The ambient lighting was also put in the background and the monster.
+It can be toggled with a keyboard and you can freely switch between it and the other 2 types of lighting.
+The Lighting was put in the background to test how it will look on different environemnts, from moving objects to static environment.
 Specular:

-The specular Is applied to the monster and can be toggled on and off with a keybind (C to toggle on, X or Z for off).
+The specular Is applied to the monster and the background environment, it can be toggled on and off with a keybind (C to toggle on, X or Z for off).
 We changed the colour of this shader to better fit in the scene, allowing for a more fitting feel.
+The same idea applies here as with the other 2 shaders.

 Toon: